 - Platform Heels – upto 5 inches

-Coming Back To the Question: What Is the Best Heel Height?
+Coming Back To the Question: How To Find The Right Heel Height?

 The are a few factors to consider if you want to judge which heel height is the best.
 Those factors are: